What is Personal and Professional Coaching?

 What kind of people benefit from coaching?

-Just about anyone can benefit from coaching.
+Just about anyone who is motivated to work on their life can benefit from coaching.
 In cultures around the world and in different centuries, people have always sought wise counsel from experts or elders.
 Sometimes, the wise elder might be a tribal elder or a clergy person or a shaman.
 But in a fast paced, highly mobile culture, the connection to those resources no longer exists so coaches fill the role of guide.
-By temperament and training, coaches are insightful and intuitive individuals who can pace their guidance to the needs of the client.
-They are like therapists or spiritual directors but instead of working with clients on mental health or spirituality they help clients live better lives at home and at work.

 In my coaching practice, I am most likely to have clients who want to:

 Usually clients schedule complementary introductory sessions with several coaches to see which one might match the client’s needs and pacing.
 You need to feel comfortable with your coach so trust your instincts.